-Brion is a member of the Litigation and Trial Services Practice Team.
+Brion is a member of the Litigation and Trial Practice Team.
 He is experienced in commercial and environmental litigation in both state and federal courts.
 Brion has represented clients in a wide range of commercial and tort cases including class action defense, products liability defense, personal injury defense, commercial contract disputes, covenants not to compete, embezzlement and bank fraud actions, minority shareholder disputes, and collection and creditors’ rights litigation.
 He has handled all forms of alternative dispute resolution, including facilitative mediation, arbitration and case evaluation under the Michigan Court Rules.

 Brion is also a member of Varnum’s E-Discovery Task Force, where he advises clients on matters relating to the preservation and production of electronically-stored information, as well as best practices for companies in retaining data.

 For more information, please contact Brion Doyle at 616/336-6479 or email@example.com

 Global Property Services, Inc v Kmart Corp (United States Bankruptcy Court for the Northern District of Illinois, Honorable Susan Pierson Sonderby): representing plaintiff in breach of contract claim.

 J.L.
 French Automotive Castings, Inc v Magna Powertrain USA, Inc (arbitrated by James Martin by agreement of parties): represented seller in breach of contract claim tried to arbitrator.

 Armstrong International v Rexnord (arbitration).
 Represented Armstrong in Chicago arbitration involving UCC contract dispute including Armstrong's claim for payment of $1.5 million in parts and defense of Rexnard's contract damage claim for $2 million.